cscart/docs/en/user_guide/addons/gift_certificates/manage_statuses.rst

    * **E-mail header**—the header of an email message that is sent to customers automatically when the gift certificate status changes to this status.

-   * **Color**—the color to be used for this status on the certificate list in the Administration panel.

    * **Notify customer**—if you tick this checkbox, the customer receives an automatic email notification when the gift certificate status changes to this status.

 #.
 Click the **Create** button.